abpframework/abp/docs/en/Tutorials/AspNetCore-Mvc/Part-I.md

 ![bookstore-visual-studio-solution](images/bookstore-visual-studio-solution-v3.png)

-> You can see [MVC application template document](../../Startup-Templates/Mvc.md) to understand the solution structure in details.
+> You can see the [Application template document](../../Startup-Templates/Application.md) to understand the solution structure in details.
 However, you will understand the basics with this tutorial.

 ### Create the Book Entity